Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Abstract

 \section{Abstract}

-The $^{59}$Cu$(p,\alpha)^{56}$Ni reaction plays an important role in explosive astrophysical scenarios such as Type I X-ray bursts and the $\nu p$-process in neutrino-driven winds following a core-collapse supernova.
-In both cases, this reaction has been proposed to significantly affect the synthesis of heavier nuclei by regulating the flow of nucleosynthesis through the Ni–Cu cycle.
-In this work, we present a direct measurement of the $^{59}\mathrm{Cu}(p,\alpha){}^{56}\mathrm{Ni}$ excitation function from 2.43–5.88 MeV in the center-of-mass frame.
-The experiment was performed in inverse kinematics, using the high-efficiency MUSIC active-target detector at FRIB.
-This measurement allowed tight constraints to be placed on the astrophysical reaction rate.
-The derived stellar rate is systematically lower than the REACLIB rate and remains below the competing $(p,\gamma)$ rate for $T_9 \lesssim 3$.
+The $^{59}$Cu$(p,\alpha)^{56}$Ni reaction plays an important role in explosive astrophysical scenarios such as Type I X-ray bursts and the $\nu p$-process in neutrino-driven winds following a core-collapse supernova, where it regulates the flow of nucleosynthesis through the NiCu cycle and the synthesis of heavier nuclei.
+We present a direct measurement of the $^{59}\mathrm{Cu}(p,\alpha)^{56}\mathrm{Ni}$ excitation function from 2.43--5.88~MeV in the center-of-mass frame, performed in inverse kinematics with the high-efficiency MUSIC active-target detector at FRIB.
+The angle- and energy-integrated cross sections extend direct measurements to lower energies than previously reported and remove the angular-integration model dependence of earlier work.
+To extrapolate the rate to astrophysical energies, we constrain the statistical-model description through a systematic optimization of the DEM-3 $\alpha$-optical model potential geometry, and quantify the model-selection uncertainty with a Bayesian model averaging analysis over 96 TALYS combinations.
+The resulting stellar rate carries a temperature-dependent uncertainty factor of 1.26--1.63 over $T_9 = 0.2$--10 and is systematically lower than the REACLIB evaluation, remaining below the competing $(p,\gamma)$ rate for $T_9 \lesssim 3.94$.
+These results substantially weaken the inferred NiCu cycle strength and establish the $^{59}$Cu$(p,\gamma)^{60}$Zn rate as the dominant remaining uncertainty.